commit-live-students/logistic_regression_project/README.md

 **This is Logistic Regression Project**

-We are going to do task to strengthen whatever we learned in class of Logistic Regression.

-## What we have learned so far:
-- Why Logistic Regression and What is Logistic Regression?
-- Hypertuning Parameter
-- Gradient Descent
-- Evaluation metrics of Logistic Regression

 ## What we are going to do?
 * You have above data-set.
 You need to clean this data first.